What Is CI/CD?

 What is CI/CD?

-CI/CD is the standard way to refer to continuous integration and continuous deployment or delivery.
+CI/CD is the short-hand, standard way to refer to continuous integration and continuous deployment or delivery.
 Each of these phrases breaks down individually into a set of processes that help a DevOps team automate the testing, delivery, and deployment of software updates and code.

 Certain hallmarks of CI/CD are common across all projects using these frameworks, including using a single central code.
-In one central location, often called the repository, you can find all the source code, libraries, files, and other tools needed to create or manage new code
+In one central location, often called the repository, you can find all the source code, libraries, files, and other tools needed to create or manage new code.

 Additional CI/CD principles include the following: